Table of Contents (click to expand)

 Method Of Operation

 While a Bluetooth-enabled device can connect with multiple devices at a given time, Infrared usually connects on a ‘one-to-one’ basis, i.e., you can connect a device with only one other device at a time.
-That’s why, unlike Bluetooth, you can only send data to both your laptop and PDA (Personal Digital Assistant) separately, and not at the same time.
+That’s why, unlike Bluetooth, an infrared link can only push data to one device at a time — you can’t simultaneously fire the same beam at, say, a laptop and a printer.
 This may not always be considered as a drawback; since it’s a one-to-one system, the chances of interference in data transmission from other connected devices are far lower than the chances of that happening with Bluetooth.

 Applications

 Due to the limitations on the relative positioning of the devices involved, infrared transmission is mostly used in systems that are expected to remain stationary or have little movement with respect to each other.
 As mentioned earlier, TV/DVD remotes are the best, and are the most commonly used examples of Infrared.
-Apart from that, infrared transmission is also used in wireless mice, keyboards and PDAs.
+Apart from that, infrared transmission has historically been used in wireless mice, keyboards and early PDAs, although these peripherals have largely shifted to Bluetooth or proprietary 2.4 GHz radio dongles.
+Infrared still shows up in pulse oximeters, some industrial sensors, motion detectors, and short-range data links between consumer electronics.

 In today’s world of smartphones and tablets, Bluetooth has become synonymous with the wireless sharing of data.